-The management are still assessing the expected impact of these new standards and interpretations on the Company's financial statements.
+The management is still assessing the expected impact of these new standards and interpretations on the Company's financial statements.

-There are no any other new standards or interpretations published that should be adopted by the Company for the annual periods starting on or after 1 January 2021 and which could have a material impact on the Company's financial statements.
+There are no other new standards or interpretations published that should be adopted by the Company for the annual periods starting on or after 1 January 2022 and which could have a material impact on the Company's financial statements.

-g) Use of estimates and judgements
+Use of estimates and judgements g)